Vaccine Challenge Studies

-Studies involve the deliberate infection of a healthy host, allowing for a greater understanding of the infecting pathogen and the potency/efficacy of a product.
-Many ethical and safety considerations need to be addressed for such studies, and assessment is dependent on the pathogen, route of administration and host species.
+Many ethical and safety considerations need to be addressed for vaccine challenge studies, and assessment is dependent on the pathogen in terms of biosafety level, virulence, route of administration, and host species.

 - Various models available, including a vaginal candidiasis rat model